koddr/wonderful-readme-stats/README.md

 - `http://localhost:9876/github/<OWNER>/<NAME>/stargazers.png` to see the stargazers statistics of the repository in the auto-generated PNG image.
 - `http://localhost:9876/github/<OWNER>/<NAME>/contributors.png` to see the contributors statistics of the repository in the auto-generated PNG image.

-That's it! 🔥 Your wonderful statistics are ready to be deployed to a remote server and added to your repository's README.
+That's it! 🔥 A wonderful stats are ready to be deployed to a remote server and added to your repo's README.

 ### 📦 Other way to quick start